-California law provides workplace safety and health protections for workers through regulations enforced by the Division of Occupational Safety and Health (CaliOSHA).
-This poster explains some basic requirements and procedures to comply with the state's workplace safety and health standards and orders.
-The law requires that this poster be displayed.
+California law provides workplace safety and health protections for workers through regulations enforced by the Division of Occupational Safety and Health (Cal/OSHA).
+This displayed.
 Failure to do so could result in a substantial penalty.
-Cal/OSHA standards can be found at www.dir.ca.gov/samples/search/query.htm
+Cal/OSHA standards can be found at www.dir.ca.gov/sa